Good vs Bad Carbohydrates: Know the Difference

 - Get rid of the chips and processed snack foods and try out a healthier alternative.

 Not sure how to replace your favorite chips with a healthier alternative?
 We get it carrots and celery are tasty but don’t quite fill the need for a crunchy chip or cheesy puff.
 That’s why we’ve created the ultimate healthy snack that combines good carbs without sacrificing that irresistible crunch and tasty flavoring of your favorite packaged treats.
 Please welcome to the stage...
 Outstanding Puffs!

 These delicious snacks are as addictive as scrolling through TikTok but don’t worry; you can down a whole bag of these tasty puffs without an ounce of guilt.
 They are the very best, good carb snack food that you can bless your mouth with.

 These delicious puffs come in four different flavors, Pizza Partay, White Chedda, Hella Hot, and Chill Ranch.
 Each flavor is better than the next, so we suggest you buy a variety pack for the ultimate chip unboxing.

 They are completely made from plant-based ingredients, so they are great for carnivores and veggie heads alike.
 Seriously, you got to try this tasty snack!
 They’re so good that you’ll be wishing you ordered more.

 Look, carbs can be confusing, but hopefully, this breakdown has helped you to better understand the way things work.
-You don’t have to be 100% healthy all of the time, but with fantastic snack options like Take Out Puffs, why not add some good carbs into the mix.
+Get healthy grams of carbohydrates with good carbs like sweet potatoes, whole oats, and black beans—and our Addictively Delicious snacks, of course!
+You don’t have to be 100% healthy all of the time, but with fantastic snack options like Outstanding Puffs, why not add some good carbs into the mix.
 Get ready to kick your old processed chips to the curb, there is a new chip in town, and you're gonna love them!